Vietnam.vn - Nền tảng quảng bá Việt Nam

 Fat "solidified" in patient's blood tube 1 hour after being removed

 The patient had been treated for acute pancreatitis 6 times at other hospitals.
-This time, the patient was hospitalized at the Department of Gastroenterology Emergency - Institute of Digestive Diseases.
-Diagnostic imaging and testing results showed that the patient's abdomen had an image of acute pancreatitis and edema; pancreatic enzymes were elevated, and the triglyceride level at admission was 157 mmol/L (normal level is below 2.3 mmol/L).
+This time, the patient was admitted to the Department of Gastroenterology Emergency - Institute for Digestive Disease Treatment.
+Diagnostic imaging and testing results showed that the patient's abdomen had an image of acute pancreatitis with edema; pancreatic enzymes were elevated, and the triglyceride level at admission was 157 mmol/L (normal level is below 2.3 mmol/L).
 The patient was treated with intravenous fluids, pain relief, and blood lipid reduction with intravenous insulin.
 After 1 week of treatment, the patient's abdominal pain was gone, blood lipid levels were within the allowable limit, and he was discharged from the hospital.

 According to the doctor of the Department of Gastroenterology Emergency, acute pancreatitis due to hyperlipidemia occurs in about 30 - 35% of hospitalized patients with acute pancreatitis.
 Hyperlipidemia (triglyceride) is directly related to acute pancreatitis.
 In particular, with triglyceride levels above 5.6 mmol/L, patients are at risk of acute pancreatitis.
 If triglyceride levels are above 11.3 mmol/L, the risk of acute pancreatitis is 5%, this rate increases to 10 - 20% when triglyceride levels are above 22.6 mmol/L.